Gourab9654/asic-design-class/readme.md

 **Steps to do Timing Analysis**
 - Clock period = 9.00ns
-- Setup uncertainty and clock transition will be 5% of clock
+- Setup uncertainty and clock transition will be 5% of clock = 0.45ns.
-- Hold uncertainty and data transition will be 8% of clock.
+- Hold uncertainty and data transition will be 8% of clock = 0.72ns.

 ```
 cd /home/gourab/OpenSTA/app